 History and Timeline of Opera

 When and where did opera begin?
 Dafne, created by Jacopo Peri, an Italian composer and singer, is regarded as the earliest opera composition.
 It was largely inspired by an elite circle of Florentine humanists.
 The orchestration of Dafne consisted of a harpsichord, a lute, a viol, a triple flute, and an archlute.
-Sadly, no one has been able to
+Sadly, no one has been

 The late 19th century witnessed the birth of the social settlement.
 Social settlement (also variously known as the community center, neighborhood house or settlement house) originated with the aim of improving the quality of life of a single or a group of neighborhoods.
 The social settlement movement engaged in education and social welfare activities.
 In addition, all kinds of hobby clubs and recreational programs were also undertaken.